-6.3 PROCEDURES FOR INITIATING FPPE OR AN INVESTIGATION LEADING TO POSSIBLE CORRECTIVE ACTION
+6.2 PROCEDURES FOR INITIATING AN INVESTIGATION LEADING TO POSSIBLE CORRECTIVE ACTION

 - (a) A request for an investigation and/or corrective action may be submitted to the Chief of Staff by any member of the Medical Staff, the CEO, or the Board.
-The request must be in writing and must be supported by reference to the specific activities or conduct forming the basis for the request. - (b) The Professional Review Committee or subcommittee thereof ("Professional Review Committee") shall consider the request and determine if an investigation is warranted or if a focused review should be conducted and recommended to the Medical Executive Committee.
-The Professional Review Committee may use one or more "evaluation tools" described below as part of FPPE or to determine if an investigation is warranted or, where an investigation is found to be warranted, to determine whether corrective action is necessary.
+The request must be in writing and must be supported by reference to the specific activities or conduct forming the basis for the request. - (b) The Professional Review Committee or subcommittee thereof ("Professional Review Committee") shall consider the request and determine if an investigation is warranted.
+The Professional Review Committee may use one or more "evaluation tools" described below to determine if an investigation is warranted or, where an investigation is found to be warranted, to determine whether corrective action is necessary.
 Evaluation tools include but are not limited to an interview with the practitioner, concurrent or retrospective chart review, concurrent observation and/or consultation requirements.
-A practitioner's refusal to cooperate in an evaluation constitutes grounds for automatic suspension pursuant to Section 6.7-8 of these Bylaws.
+A practitioner's refusal to cooperate in an evaluation constitutes grounds for automatic suspension pursuant to Section 6.6-10 of these Bylaws.
 The practitioner has the right to an interview if he/she believes the Professional Review Committee should reconsider the use of any such evaluation tool.
-However, the practitioner is not entitled to the procedural rights afforded by these Bylaws because of the use of such tools.
-The Medical Executive Committee will be kept informed of the status of such investigations. - (c) Certain matters that may lead to FPPE or corrective action are routinely considered by each Medical Staff department and/or the Professional Review Committee as a part of their ongoing quality and performance improvement, clinical, administrative, and educational functions.
+However, the practitioner is not entitled to the procedural rights afforded by these Bylaws because of the

+- use of such tools.
+The Medical Executive Committee will be kept informed of the status of such investigations. - (c) Certain matters that may lead to corrective action are routinely considered by each Medical Staff department and/or the Professional Review Committee as a part of their ongoing quality and performance improvement, clinical, administrative, and educational functions.
 When, as a result of fulfilling these functions, information comes to the attention of the department or the Professional Review Committee, the Professional Review Committee shall conduct a review as set forth herein, and no request for an investigation and/or corrective action is required.

-6.4 PROCEDURE FOR PROFESSIONAL REVIEW
+6.3 PROCEDURE FOR PROFESSIONAL REVIEW